pingidentity/pingidentity-devops-getting-started/docs/deployment/deployK8s-AWS.md

 4. Accept transit gateway peering attachment.

-    * Once the transit gateway peering connection shows `pending acceptance` as its **State**, toggle to the `us-east-1` region and select **Transit gateway attachments**.
+    * After the transit gateway peering connection shows `pending acceptance` as its **State**, toggle to the `us-east-1` region and select **Transit gateway attachments**.

     * You should see the attachment you just made.
 Select **Actions** and click accept.

     * Add a name to this attachment such as `demo-peering-attachment-eu-west-1`.

-        > Make note that this name is refering to the region it is peering to, not the region it is being create in.
+        > Note: This name refers to the region to which it is peering, not the region in which it is being created.

 5. Attach VPCs to the transit gateways in each region.
 Toggle to the `eu-west-1` region.